abbottqwq/finalproject/README.md

 ## dependencies
 - postgresql with the latest version
 - Node.js >= 14.0.0
+- docker with the latest version if you want

 ## core structure
 - /TwitterAnalysis back-end system with Play, PostgreSQL and Spark